 With data flows in both directions between FlexNet Manager Suite and BMC Atrium, errors may occur in either export or import.
+The adapter sends emails to inform you when an error occurs.
 The emails for the two directions are defined separately: